marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 Recruiting is one of the most important task a team leader can have.
 A bad hire can destroy the dynamic of a good team, and a great hire can multiply the velocity of everyone around them.

-Here are a few ideas I've gathered after almost ten years of recruiting software engineers, first as a technical interviewer, then as a hiring manager and finally as the lead of the entire engineering department.
+I've tried and gathered a lot of ideas after years of recruiting software engineers, first as a technical interviewer, then as a hiring manager and finally as the lead of the entire engineering department.
+In this post I'll try to sum up what seemed to be working the best.

 ## Getting Started

 ### When to Add a Process

 Some people do not believe in spending time setting up a clear recruitment process, prefering going with their instinct.
-This makes total sense when you are recruiting a couple of people for a small structure, or if you are looking for a very specific profile.
+I don't disagree for some cases.
+For instance this makes total sense when you are recruiting a couple of people for a small structure.

 However, if you are recruiting at a larger scale, you will quickly see the limits of this approach.
 The person with the "instinct" becomes a massive bottleneck, slowing down everything.
 The rest of the team is unable to efficiently participate and gets frustrated.
 Finally the candidates senses the issue and conversion rate goes down.

-I'd say that if you hire more than 5 people a year it's worth investing into a simple process.
+I'd say that, if you hire more than 5 people a year, it's worth investing into a simple process.

 ### Objectives of Having A Process